mickfuzz/phd4/_posts/thesis_chapters/2023-2-7-Discussion.md

 Other participants also demonstrate fluidity of response although to a less sophisticated degree.
 The process of altering design especially suits a fluid response as makers build their design skills by rapidly altering

 This is participatory appropriation in that it is a new GDP that stems from original thinking on the part of the participant.

+## Thoughts Log - things that may end up here.

+### GDPs that are already in the template

+Some GDPs were not made a part of the menu of options as they were already in the template.
+For example Reward.

+Is this a missed opportunity to surface and discuss those patterns? cf [@eriksson_using_2019]